Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 23.3% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 50 trips per day across all routes, equating to roughly 5 weekly trips per individual stop.
+According to the 2021 Census, 23.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 50 trips per day across all routes, resulting in approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport